Why are we drawn to ancient sites? And what is it that has always drawn humans to these special places?

 The overlaying of relatively modern agriculture and housing presents a challenge to the artist- trying to see underneath these to the body of the land below, yet also trying to allow the beauty of a ploughed field, barn or dwelling to be a part of the landscape as it is.

 There was often a spiritual element to many of these places of course.
 We’ll never know why they were held sacred, and maybe we don’t need to know.
-I believe we can still feel the sacredness of these places when we visit to day.
+I believe we can still feel the sacredness of these places when we visit today.

 Some of my favourite inspiring sites include the famous and the lesser known.
 Near to my home is Cadbury Camp (one of many in England- this one is in North Somerset, near Clevedon), a beautiful, circular ‘camp’, Iron Age and Roman, with views out to the Bristol Channel.
 Stanton Drew is like a mini Avebury in the Chew Valley, south of Bristol.

 Avebury itself, in Wiltshire, never fails to give me a special feeling- even when overrun with tourists.
-I do like to get out to the further landscape though and absorb the magic more quietly- I think perhaps because it shows to clearly how man lived within landscape, so closely intertwined.
+I do like to get out to the further landscape though and absorb the magic more quietly- I think perhaps because it shows so clearly how man lived within landscape, so closely intertwined.

-Dorset brings Maiden Castle, a giant site, incredible steep sided, where there is of course no castle.
+Dorset brings Maiden Castle, a giant site, incredible steep sided, where there is, of course, no castle.
 Other favourites there include Eggardon Hill, Cadbury Rings and the Cerne Abbas Giant.

 I’ve begun a new series of small pieces, based on a wonderful walk I had with my sister at Beacon Hill on the Berkshire/Hampshire border- they will be ready as small Christmas gifts.
 Join my mailing list if you’d like early access, here.